ngmaclaren/spatialEWS/README.md

 bifplot(result, rng, col = adjustcolor(1, 0.5), lwd = 0.5)
 ```

 As noted above, we provide `simulate-model.R` to perform these functions from the command line.
 An example script which produces simulations for each of our ten simulation conditions for one network (the GKK network) is found in `add-gkk.sh`.
 For working on the cluster, please see `request-simulation.sh`, which schedules one simulation sequence to be run as one job, and `individual-request.sh` and `build-simulation-request.sh` which send one and many, respectively, simulation requests to the scheduler.
+Simulation output from `simulate-model.R` also includes several attributes assist in follow-on analyses, so using it in an interactive session can be useful.

 ## Computing early warning signals